PatrickShahade/ticket-lifecycle/README.md

 <br />

 <p>
-On Jane's side, we can see an updated ticket that has comments and even put our own internal notes on it.
-But now we'll just make a response that our user can see and "resolve" the issue.
-Obviously these kinds of tickets can be at varying levels of intensity, run on much longer, be reassigned to different Agents and more.
-Depending on how our system is set up and what we want, our ticketing system can be handled as casually or professionally as required by the users.
+4) On Jane's side, she can see an updated ticket that has comments and internal notes on it.
+She can make a response here that our End User can see and "resolve" the issue.
+Tickets are as complex as the people who create them, and may need to be reassigned to different Agents or Teams until they are resolved.
+With our demo problem, it's just as simple as giving information to the User to help them along.
 </p>
 <p>
 <img src=https://i.imgur.com/NewUESG.png/>